dawn-kline-m/Password-Generator/README.md

 ## Description

-This is Challenge #3 starter code is modified to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript.
+This is Challenge #3, starter code is modified to create an application that enables employees to generate random passwords based on criteria that they have selected.
+This application runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.

 ## Functionality